Dental Concerns Plano, TX

 Gum Disease

 Gum disease can be a serious issue for your oral health.
-It can lead to tooth loss, severe infections and longer-term health conditions such as diabetes and heart disease.
+It can lead to tooth loss, severe infections, and longer-term health conditions such as diabetes and heart disease.
 If you do not treat it quickly and properly, gum disease can cause permanent damage to your gums and teeth.
-For this reason, it is important to visit your dentist regularly so that they can detect and address any issues as soon as possible.
-To learn more about gum disease treatments at our dental office, see Gum disease.

 Dry Mouth